Fundamental rights in India: Article 15

-Article 15 prohibits discrimination on the grounds of religion, race, caste, sex or place of birth.
+Article 15 prohibits discrimination on the grounds of religion, race, caste, sex (including sexual orientation) or place of birth.
 This right can be enforced against the State as well as private individuals, with regard to free access to places of public entertainment or places of public resort maintained partly or wholly out of State funds.
 However, the State is not precluded from making special provisions for women and children or any socially and educationally backward classes of citizens, including the Scheduled Castes and Scheduled Tribes.
 This exception has been provided since the classes of people mentioned are considered deprived and in need of special protection.

 Article 16

-Article 16 guarantees equality of opportunity in matters of public employment and prevents the State from discriminating against anyone in matters of employment on the grounds only of religion, race, caste, sex, descent, place of birth, place of residence or income.
+Article 16 guarantees equality of opportunity in matters of public employment and prevents the State from discriminating against anyone in matters of employment on the grounds only of religion, race, caste, sex (including sexual orientation), descent, place of birth, place of residence or income.
 It creates exceptions for the implementation of measures of affirmative action for the benefit of any backward class of citizens to ensure adequate representation in public service, as well as reservation of an office of any religious institution for a person professing that particular religion.